coderwall/coderwall-legacy/CONTRIBUTING.md

 You're on your way to having a stake in Coderwall.

+# How to set up the environment

+We have videos and text instructions on how to get up and running to develop on Coderwall.

+## Check out our video tutorials on how to get started with developing on Coderwall

+<iframe width="1280" height="720" src="//www.youtube-nocookie.com/embed/videoseries?list=PLhlPwpqjsgvXK4n8FJBbj7KkvuOw8h3FO" frameborder="0" allowfullscreen></iframe>

 ### How to work on Coderwall using Vagrant on VirtualBox